-Wastewater that cannot flow by gravity to the wastewater treatment plant must be pumped from four separate locations on the east, north, and west sides of the city.
+Wastewater that cannot flow by gravity to the wastewater treatment plant must be pumped from four separate lift station locations on the east, north, and west sides of the city.

 One major concern in the proper operation of the collection system, and ultimately the wastewater treatment facilities itself, is clearwater (rain, snow melt, and groundwater) infiltrating into the collection system.
-This water is NOT necessary to be treated.
 This clearwater causes excessive flows and hydraulic problems at the wastewater treatment facilities and in the collection system itself.
-Some results of this excess clearwater are basement backups, the possibility of raw wastewater being discharged onto city streets, increased operation and maintenance costs, and failure to meet discharge permit parameters required by the Wisconsin Department of Natural Resources.
+Some results of this excess clearwater are basement backups, increased operation and maintenance costs, and failure to meet discharge permit parameters required by the Wisconsin Department of Natural Resources.